 Meanwhile, The Germans Dominated

-Germany also dominated in the doubles categories, signaling a true power shift in the sport.
+Tim Wenisch won Elite 15 Men in 53:53, with Hunter McIntyre second in 53:58.
+Linda Meier won Elite 15 Women in 58:56.
+Germany also dominated the doubles categories, signalling a true power shift in the sport.

 Where Does HYROX Go From Here?